shaharsu/KdSim/README.txt

 This Matlab script package contains all the tools needed to simulate protein-protein interactions detected by FRET and induced by cellular volume changes, as specified in the original paper.

+The script was programmed and tested using Matlab version R2016a.

 The package contains the following scripts:

 KdSimGUI.m - GUI to help visualize simulation results